Department of Computer Science

 COS 450 Operating Systems or COS 457 Database Systems

-C. Completion of three additional COS courses numbered 300 and above, excluding COS 498.
-Graduate courses in the Computer Science Department can be used to fulfill the requirements in section C.
+C. Completion of three additional COS courses numbered 300 and above, excluding COS 498 Computer Science Internship.
+Graduate courses in the Department of Computer Science can be used to fulfill the requirements in section C.

 D. Mathematics and Science requirements: